Intellia Therapeutics, Inc. (NTLA)

 Investment Thesis

-Intellia Therapeutics presents a compelling investment opportunity due to its pioneering position in CRISPR/Cas9-based genome editing.
+Intellia Therapeutics presents a notable research candidate due to its pioneering position in CRISPR/Cas9-based genome editing.
 With a market cap of $1.42 billion, the company is undervalued considering the potential of its therapeutic pipeline.
 Key value drivers include the clinical progress of NTLA-2001 and NTLA-2002, with Phase 1 trial results expected to provide significant catalysts.
 The company's collaborations with Novartis and Regeneron further validate its technology and provide financial support.
 While the company currently has a negative profit margin of -774.9%, successful clinical trials and eventual commercialization of its therapies could drive substantial revenue growth.
 The high beta of 2.11 indicates higher volatility, but also higher potential returns.
 Investing in Intellia offers exposure to the transformative potential of gene editing.

-Key Financial Highlights
+Key Highlights

 - Market Cap of $1.42B reflects investor valuation of Intellia's potential in the gene editing space.